 Ten miles north of Heritage Creek is Buckingham Valley Vineyards & Winery, one of Pennsylvania’s first and best.
 They offer close to 25 varieties, a tasting room, and an expansive outdoor area with live music on some weekends.

 Craven Hall in Warminster is a historic home that was built between 1790 and 1845.
-It is the Craven Hall Historical Society’s base, and it provides tours and yearly events.
+It’s the Craven Hall Historical Society’s base, and it provides tours and yearly events.

 This intimate, 55+ community of 158 resale attached homes was built from 1999 to 2003 by DeLuca Homes.
 Ivygreene includes townhomes that range from 1,740 to 1,950 square feet and have one to two bedrooms, one-and-a-half to two-and-a-half bathrooms, and attached one- or two-car garages.
 These homes come standard with first-floor master suites and powder rooms.
 Upgrades may include dens, patios, porches, fireplaces, and vaulted ceilings.

-A homeowners' association fee provides for snow removal, trash removal, and common area maintenance.
-The private, 3,430 square-foot clubhouse features an exercise room, activity rooms, and a catering kitchen.
-There is also shuffleboard and a putting green outside.
+A homeowners’ association (HOA) fee provides for snow removal, trash removal, and common area maintenance.
+The private, 3,430-square-foot clubhouse features an exercise room, activity rooms, and a catering kitchen.
+There are also shuffleboard courts and a putting green outside.

 Less than a half hour’s drive from Ivygreene, Parx Casino offers world-class gaming, a choice of fine and casual restaurants, and big-name entertainment like Gladys Knight and Reba McEntire.

-Centennial’s Activity Center features tennis and shuffleboard courts, an indoor pool, an exercise room, an arts & crafts studio, a library, and a ballroom.
-There is also a busy Professional Center that provides a bank, dentist, hair salon, and restaurant for the residents’ use.
+Centennial’s Activity Center features tennis and shuffleboard courts, an indoor pool, an exercise room, an arts and crafts studio, a library, and a ballroom.
+There’s also a busy Professional Center that provides a bank, a dentist, a hair salon, and a restaurant for the residents’ use.
 Warminster Community Park is just outside of this neighborhood and has walking trails, a dog park, and a playground.